Skip to content

 Section titled “Why the Transformer Emerged — The Limitations of RNNs/LSTMs”

-Before the Transformer, sequence data (text, audio, etc.) was processed with RNNs (Recurrent Neural Networks) or LSTMs (Long Short-Term Memory).
+Before the Transformer, sequence data (text, audio, etc.) was commonly processed with RNNs (Recurrent Neural Networks) or LSTMs (Long Short-Term Memory).[1]

 Vanishing long-range dependencies: The longer the sentence, the harder it becomes for information from the beginning to reach the end.
 For example, it’s difficult for the model to correctly recognize that the verb at the end of “Tanaka-san, who worked at a large office in Tokyo yesterday, …” corresponds to “Tanaka-san.”